India Pakistan Partition has always been the biggest tragedy for both the countries, Few Bollywood movies have tried to reenact this tragedy.

-The movie is based on Partition of India.
-How people who were stuck in a middle of violence happening is creatively depicted on screen.
-Kiron Kher was also part of the movie.
+Khamosh Pani is actually a Pakistani Film but deserves to be in this list of movies based on Partition of India.
+It is about how people who were stuck in a middle of violence happening is creatively depicted on screen.
+Although it was a Pakistani film, most of the Starcast was Indian.

 Urmila Matondkar’s Pinjar is a story of a Hindu woman kidnapped by a Muslim family.
 Puro somehow manages to escape but her parents turn their faces and she is forced to go back to Rashid (The man who kidnapped her).
-The movie is set on the backdrop of Partition of India.
+This film is set on the backdrop of Partition of India.